spiral/temporal-bridge/README.md

       - 8088:8088
 ```

-> Please make sure that you have configuration file for temporal server.
+> Please make sure that a configuration file for temporal server exists.
 > `mkdir temporal && touch temporal/development.yaml`

 ## Creating workflow

-You can create a new workflow via console command:
+You are able to create a new workflow via console command:

 ```bash
 php app.php temporal:make-workflow MySuperWorkflow